Winnie Byanyima

-Winifred Byanyima (born 13 January 1959), is a Ugandan aeronautical engineer, politician, human rights activist, feminist and diplomat.
-She is the executive director of UNAIDS, effective November 2019.
+Winifred Byanyima (born 13 January 1959) is the executive director of UNAIDS (2019 to present).
+She is a Ugandan aeronautical engineer, politician, human rights activist, feminist, and diplomat.

-From May 2013 until November 2019, she served as the executive director of Oxfam International.
-She has served as the director of the Gender Team in the Bureau for Development Policy at the United Nations Development Programme (UNDP) from 2006.
+She was previously the executive director of Oxfam International (2013–19) and the director of the Gender Team in the Bureau for Development Policy at the United Nations Development Programme (UNDP) from 2006.

 Background

 Byanyima was born in Mbarara District in the Western Region of Uganda, a British protectorate at the time.
 Her parents are the late Boniface Byanyima, one-time national chairman of the Democratic Party in Uganda, and the late Gertrude Byanyima, a former schoolteacher who died in November 2008.
 Winnie Byanyima attended Mount Saint Mary's College Namagunga in Mukono District.
 She went on to obtain a bachelor's degree in aeronautical engineering from the University of Manchester, becoming the first female Ugandan to become an aeronautical engineer.
 She later received a master's degree in mechanical engineering, specializing in energy conservation from Cranfield University.